gogent01/SOLID-principles/README.md

 > No client should be forced to depend on methods it does not use.[^4]
 [^4]: Robert Martin

-Stated in other words, one should not extend existing interfaces with new methods.
+In other words, one should not extend existing *interfaces* with new methods.
 Instead, one should create new interface and to implement both of them in new classes, if required.
 Thus the classes using only the implementation of original interface would not depend on methods they do not use.

 *Let no components depend on methods they do not use.*